 Results

 To support the USFWS 6-ha population goal for monarchs, 16 of 218 scenarios provided >1.3 billion new milkweed stems in the Midwest region whereas only 4 scenarios provided >1.4 billion new milkweed stems (Fig. 2, Supplement S5).
 Conversion of all marginal cropland in corn and soy agriculture (i.e., 50,329 km2, Table S4.2) to cover practices equal in milkweed density to that supported by CRP land (i.e., “CRP-like”) could provide the requisite amount of milkweed.
 However, all of the other scenarios providing >1.3 billion new stems, including the 3 other scenarios providing >1.4 billion stems, required converting approximately half of the marginal cropland to this CRP-like state.
 Because the calculus we conducted was a function of adoption rate and biological gain, reductions in one would require increases in the other (Fig. 3).
 Conversion of half of marginal cropland contributed 730 million stems, or ~½ of the milkweed needed to reach the 6-ha population target.
-Individual sectors provided from 3.2 million (in railroad rights of way) to 275.5 million additional stems (in protected area grasslands), and as a result contributions from no less than three sectors were needed in addition to that provided by marginal cropland.
+Individual sectors provided from 3.2 million (in railroad rights of way) to 275.5 million additional stems (in protected area grasslands), and as a result, contributions from no less than three sectors were needed in addition to that provided by marginal cropland.

 Expert-suggested adoption rates for the planting of milkweed ranged from 0% in corn and soy agriculture to as much as 20% in lands in CRP and along powerline rights-of-way.
 Outside of converting corn and soy agriculture to land cover amenable to milkweed restoration, the greatest potential for gains in mean milkweed stem density occurred in the protected grassland and roadside rights of way sectors (Fig. 4).
 Moderate contributions could be made by CRP lands and with strong participation within the urban/suburban sector.
 Potential gain in milkweed stems is relatively small for the powerline sector and when participation from the urban/suburban sector is low or medium.
 Potential gain along railroad rights-of-way is insignificant, despite there being at least 1,790 km2 of railroad rights-of-way across the Midwestern landscape outside of urban areas.